isomerpages/moe-methodistgirlssch/_primary/Student Development/Sexuality Education.md

 <p></p>
 </td>
 <td rowspan="1" colspan="1">
-<p>Students will learn healthy ways to manage the emotions arising from infatuation
+<p>In this lesson, students will learn healthy ways to manage the emotions
-and recognise the importance of respecting the boundaries of any relationship.
-They will also recognise the negative impact of teasing their peers who may be experiencing the feelings of infatuation.</p>
+arising from infatuation and recognise the importance of respecting the boundaries of any relationship.
+They will also recognise the negative impact of teasing their peers who may be experiencing the feelings of infatuation and learn to behave maturely towards each other.</p>
 </td>
 <td rowspan="1" colspan="1">
-<p>Term 4</p>
+<p>Term 2</p>
 </td>
 </tr>
 </tbody>
 </table>
 <h4><strong>Information for Parents</strong></h4>
 <p>Parents may opt their children out of Sexuality Education lessons, and/or
-supplementary Sexuality Education programmes by MOE-approved external providers.&nbsp;</p>
+supplementary Sexuality Education programmes by MOE-approved external providers.</p>
 <p>Parents who wish to opt their children out of the Sexuality Education
 lessons need to complete an opt-out form.
-This form will be communicated&nbsp;
-to parents at the start of the year and is also downloadable <a href="https://drive.google.com/file/d/1r6LJZwmmAPOuhDmXRdefjrtwoFzA16we/view?usp=drive_link" rel="noopener nofollow" target="_blank">HERE</a> .
+This form will be communicated to parents at the start of the year and is also available <a href="https://form.gov.sg/6964b53f31ed7e8ac801a0d0" rel="noopener noreferrer nofollow" target="_blank"><u>here</u></a> .
-The completed opt-out form is to be submitted by 7 March 2025.</p>
+The completed opt-out form is to be submitted by 6 Feb 2026.</p>
 <p>Parents can contact the school at 6469 4800 and email to <a href="mailto:jayanthi_kadiresan@schools.gov.sg" rel="noopener noreferrer nofollow" target="_blank">jayanthi_kadiresan@schools.gov.sg</a> for
 discussion or to seek clarification about the school’s Sexuality Education programme.</p>